caninetools/canine.tools/docs/services/index.md

 ---

 ## Frontends
 Frontends are alternative ways to view a website.
 These frontends below proxy all traffic through our server.
-These frontends get the information you need without ads, tracking you, and are faster.
+These frontends are much faster, don't track you, and have no ads.

 You can use the browser extension [LibRedirect](https://libredirect.github.io/) to automatically redirect to these frontends.